insin/DOMBuilder/docs/core.rst

 DOMBuilder Core
 ===============

-This page documents functions and capabilities which are implemented by the core DOMBUilder.js script.
+This page documents the ``DOMBuilder`` object implemented in the core DOMBuilder.js script.

 .. note::
    For brevity, some further examples will assume that element functions are